open-source-bootcamp/bootcamp-guide/presentations/make-your-first-contribution/slides.md

 ---

-# Project owners - merge the first PR!
+# Project maintainers - merge the first PR!

 Once you are happy with the change, merge that first PR.